-Certain Dark Things is an ongoing series of large-scale paintings born from Pablo Neruda’s Sonnet XVII.
-The series addresses painting as a physical force, both in its materiality and in its capacity to echo the properties of sculpture and architecture.
-It brings together poetry and abstraction as a platform and sanctuary for viewers to find space for interpretation.
+My ongoing project Certain Dark Things is a series of large-scale paintings born from Pablo Neruda’s Sonnet XVII.
+It addresses painting as a physical force, both in its materiality and its capacity to echo the properties of sculpture and architecture.
+The series brings together poetry and abstraction as a platform for viewers to find space for interpretation.

 The forms themselves symbolize the body as a container for the self, a vast space of imagination and pure potential, pushing out into the world on its own terms, making its own rules about how much to reveal and how much to conceal.